microsoft/pxt-adafruit/docs/lessons/counter/quiz-answers.md

 # counter quiz answers

-Learn how to create a counter with the BBC micro:bit button.
+Learn how to create a counter with the @boardname@ button.

 This is the answer key for the [counter quiz](/lessons/counter/quiz).